Meadows, Giuliani charged in Georgia probe of 2020 election interference

 It also accuses Giuliani of making false statements and writing when he said at a Georgia Senate subcommittee meeting that at least 96,000 mail-in ballots were counted in the 2020 presidential election, despite there being no record of those ballots having been returned to the county elections office.

-It also cites Giuliani’s claim that Dominion Voting Systems equipment mistakenly recorded 6,000 votes for Joe Biden instead of Trump.
+It also cites Giuliani’s claim that Dominion Voting Systems equipment mistakenly recorded 6,000 votes for President Biden instead of Trump.

 Giuliani was one of the lawyers present for several previously reported meetings among Trump legal advisers pushing unproven claims of election fraud that were dismissed in court after the election.